vSketch/rbxstealer/README.md

-# rbxstealer
+# rbxgrabber
-steal shirts and pants
+grab shirts and pants

 **HOW TO USE:**